-- Make an appointment to talk to your teacher and use his or her office hours.
+- Make an appointment to talk to your teacher and use their office hours.
 GSSM teachers are here because they are committed to helping students succeed. - Ask your teacher for an extension.
 Teachers would much rather give you an extension or accommodate you in some other way than see you violate academic integrity.